Chakán Putum

 Chakán Putum was the name of a Mayan chiefdom of the southwestern Yucatán Peninsula, before the arrival of the Spanish conquistadors in the 16th century.
 Its capital city was a major Mayan port city with some 8000 buildings.
 The modern city of Champotón, Campeche was constructed at this location.

 Organization

 After the war between the Tutul-Xiu and the Cocom, the Yucatán Peninsula broke up into approximately 16 kuchkabal.
 In the present day state of Campeche there was Ah Canul, Can Pech and Chakán Putum.
 Conflicts between the kuchkabal were common, especially between the Tutul-Xiu and the Cocom.

 Each kuchkabal had a capital where the ruler (called a halach uinik) and the supreme priest lived.
-Each kuchkabal was divided into several municipalities — called batalib — which in turn were governed by officials called batab, who were usually relatives of the halach uinik.
+Each kuchkabal was divided into several municipalities — called batabil — which in turn were governed by officials called batab, who were usually relatives of the halach uinik.
 Each batab was the military leader of its population.
 On the religious side were the Ah Kʼin (a Yucatec term for “someone who deals with the day(s)”, that refers to priests).
 Also there was a sacrificial priest called "Ah Nacom".